-FAYETTEVILLE -- An attic fire forced the Breast Center to operate out of a temporary office for nearly a year but also opened the door for expansion and upgraded equipment.
+FAYETTEVILLE -- An attic fire forced the Breast Center in Fayetteville to operate out of a temporary office for nearly a year, but it also opened the door to expanding the center and upgrading its equipment.

-Dr. Britton Lott, a radiologist at Medical Associates of Northwest Arkansas' Breast Center, said clinic leaders always had their eyes on expanding and the Dec.
+Dr. Britton Lott, a radiologist at Medical Associates of Northwest Arkansas' Breast Center, said clinic leaders always expected to expand the operation, and the Dec.
 18 fire provided that opportunity.

 The Breast Center